djeada/Algorithms-And-Data-Structures/src/graphs/README.md

 <h1>Kruskal</h1>

 A greedy edge-based approach.
-A greedy algorithm selects a local optimum (for example, the edge with the least weight in a minimal spanning tree).
+Our greedy choice is to take the next available edge with the smallest weight.

-Take a graph with 'n' vertices and keep adding the edge with the smallest weight while avoiding the formation of cycles until (n - 1) edges are added.
+ In a graph with <code>n</code> vertices, we keep adding the edge with the smallest weight while avoiding the formation of cycles until <code>n - 1</code> edges are added.
 Two or more edges may have the same weight at times.
 In this scenario, the order in which the edges are picked is irrelevant.
-Different minimal spanning trees may be produced, but they will always have the same overall cost, which will always be the bare minimum.
+Different minimal spanning trees may be produced, but they will always have the same overall cost, which will always be the minimum.

+  <h2>Kruskal vs Prim</h2>

+  Take note of the differences in the algorithms: Kruskal's approach always keeps a spanning subgraph, which only becomes a tree at the end.
+Prim's method, on the other hand, always maintains a tree that only becomes spanning in the end.

 <h2>Implementation</h2>